top of page

 In 1993, the City of Harrisburg Police Department instituted a program of referrals to NDS as an alternative to citing individuals.
 Subsequently, NDS was recognized across the Commonwealth of Pennsylvania as providing a successful approach to reducing the need for police intervention in community disputes and reducing associated costs.

 In 1995, NDS collaborated with the Dickinson School of Law (DSL) to offer mediation to residents of Cumberland County.
-By 1998, Neighborhood Dispute Settlement of Dauphin County officially changed its name to Neighborhood Dispute Settlement to reflect its regional service area.
+By 1998, Neighborhood Dispute Settlement of Dauphin County officially changed its name to Neighborhood Dispute Settlement, Inc. to reflect its regional service area.

 NDS continues to take referrals from police departments and district justices in Dauphin and Cumberland Counties as well as local bar associations, community organizations, legal aid offices, and government agencies.